-Former Trump press secretary Sarah Sanders announces run for Arkansas governor
+Former Trump press secretary Sarah Huckabee Sanders announces run for Arkansas governor

 Sanders' father Mike Huckabee also served as Arkansas governor

-Former White House press secretary Sarah Sanders announced Monday that she is running for governor of Arkansas in 2022.
+Former White House press secretary Sarah Huckabee Sanders announced Monday that she is running for governor of Arkansas in 2022.

+"As governor, I will defend your right to be free of socialism and tyranny," Sanders said in her nearly eight-minute launch video.
+"Our state needs a leader with the courage to do what's right, not what's politically correct or convenient."

 ARKANSAS GOV. HUTCHINSON, WHO PROSECUTED CLINTON IMPEACHMENT, SAYS IMPEACHING TRUMP AGAIN WAS WRONG MOVE